GoogleCloudPlatform/healthcare-deid/eval/README.md

 # Evaluation Pipeline

-This package contains a tool to run compare the findings of the DLP pipeline ( dlp/README.md) to 'golden' human-annotated findings.
+This package contains a tool to run compare the findings of the [DLP pipeline](../dlp/README.md) to 'golden' human-annotated findings.
 The example commands use the [bazel build system](http://bazel.build/versions/master/docs/install.html), but can also be run directly (i.e.`python dlp/xxx.py`) if $PYTHONPATH includes this package.